Area of Research

 There is a lot of information and public messaging about implementing healthy lifestyles to prevent diabetes (such as ‘my plate’ portion control, eat healthy, exercise).
 However, there are not many programs in place to help the growing number of people who already have diabetes.
 We can’t just focus on prevention – we have to know how to treat the disease once it happens.
 I have a family member and many patients with Type 2 Diabetes, and I have seen firsthand to the benefits of implementing healthy diet and exercise lifestyles proactively early after diagnosis, and not waiting until the disease has really taken hold.

 Diabetes is becoming more and more common, and it causes many dangerous complications that we would like to prevent.
 Cardiovascular complications are particularly concerning for people with diabetes.
 The risk of heart attack is similar in people with diabetes as compared to people who have already had a heart attack.
-Doing more physical activity, like brisk walking, has been shown to reduce the risk of heart attack in people with and without diabetes, but people with diabetes are actually less physically active than people with diabetes.
+Doing more physical activity, like brisk walking, has been shown to reduce the risk of heart attack in people with and without diabetes, but people with diabetes are actually less physically active than people without diabetes.
 Part of why people with diabetes are less active than people without diabetes may relate to diabetes-specific barriers to exercise.
 For example, we recently found that people with diabetes report a greater fear of injury during physical activity than people without diabetes.
 Also, it appears that people with diabetes perceive low intensity exercise to feel more difficult than people without diabetes, and this may also be a barrier to physical activity.
 My goal is to identify and overcome barriers to physical activity for people with diabetes.